ducphan122/spring-food-ordering-system/documentation/Debezium-cdc.md

    - This results in near real-time replication

 This is why it's called a "push-based" approach, as opposed to the previous "pull-based" approach where applications had to repeatedly query the database for changes.

+## Implementation changes

+1. Scheduler and Publisher Cleanup
+- **Delete Scheduling Implementations**: We remove all outbox schedulers that are polling outbox tables in each service, as well as the publishers tied to these schedulers in respective messaging modules.
+- We also delete the interface ports/output/message/publisher because producing and publish outbox messages are now handled by the Debezium CDC.

+2. Kafka Configuration Changes for Debezium Topics
+- Update **Kafka topic names** in `application.yml` of each service to reflect Debezium’s naming pattern: `debezium.<schema>.<table>`.
+  - Example:
+    - Payment request topic: `debezium.order.payment_outbox`
+    - Payment response topic: `debezium.payment.order_outbox`
+- Delete the outbox-scheduler configuration in `application.yml` of each service.

+3. Listener Updates and Debezium Envelope Class
+- **Replace Generic Types**: In `ResponseKafkaListener` of messaging/listerner/kafka, change the type from `ResponseAvroModel` to `Envelope`
+- **Extract Operation and Data**: Modify the `forEach` loop in the listener to:
+  - Check if the `before` object is null and the operation (`op`) is equal to `'c'` (for create operations).
+- **DebeziumOp Enum**: Create a new `DebeziumOp` enum class with values `create`, `update`, and `delete` (mapped to `'c'`, `'u'`, `'d'`) in a newly created `common-messaging` module.

+### Handling Insert, Update, and Delete Events
+- For CDC events, modify code to accept only `'c'` (create) operations to prevent processing `update` or `delete` events.
+- Note the benefits of using Debezium: CDC can read from the database transaction logs, enabling you to insert and immediately delete the outbox records since the data is already available to Debezium.

+### Mapping Data with Updated Listener Logic
+- **Logging**: Update log statements to print the number of create operations.
+- **Payload Extraction**: Retrieve the `after` object from `Envelope`, representing the inserted data.
+- **OrderEventPayload**: Use `OrderEventPayload` from `payment domain` module to map necessary fields, renaming it to `PaymentOrderEventPayload` to align with the payment-to-order data flow.
+- **PaymentResponse Mapping**: Update `OrderMessagingDataMapper` to map data from `PaymentOrderEventPayload` to `PaymentResponse`, including fields like ID, saga ID, and timestamps.

+### Exception Handling for Kafka Consumer Offsets
+- **Unique Constraint Violations**:
+  - Discuss potential issues with concurrent requests, where processed items might trigger a unique constraint exception if not correctly offset in Kafka.
+  - **Solution**: Catch and handle data access exceptions within the listener.
+This prevents continuous reprocessing of already-handled messages due to uncommitted offsets.
+  - **Kafka Consumer Offset Commit**: Ensure offsets are committed only after successfully processing all records in the input list to prevent duplicate processing on failure.

+### Exception Handling Strategies
+- **Single Item vs. List Processing**:
+  - Assess whether to use a single-item listener or a list of items based on expected failure frequency.
+  - In cases where failures are rare, processing a list (batch) is more efficient; otherwise, single-item processing might be preferable.

+### Final Cleanup
+- **Data Mapper Cleanup**: Remove unused methods from `OrderMessagingDataMapper`.
+- **Method Renaming**: Rename methods to reflect the removal of publish operations.
+- **Testing Cleanup**: Remove publisher mocks from `OrderTestConfiguration` after the publisher code deletion.

+### Similar Changes for Other Services
+- Plan similar CDC and listener updates for **restaurant-service** and **payment-service** in the following lectures.

+---

+This comprehensive update integrates CDC with Debezium into the existing microservices architecture, removing redundant polling mechanisms and configuring Kafka listeners to efficiently handle database change events directly.
+The lecture concludes with considerations for handling failure scenarios and ensuring robust message processing.